TheBlubb14/GoogleLibrary/README.md

 string endpoint = "embeddedassistant.googleapis.com";
 await UserManager.Initialize(clientSecrets, "GoogleLibrary", endpoint, scope, "GoogleLibraryFolder");

+// here you have your AccessToken
-var accessToken = UserManager.Instance.UserToken.AccessToken;
+// with this Token you can authenticate with the google services var accessToken = UserManager.Instance.UserToken.AccessToken;

-var userData = await UserManager.Instance.GetUserData(accessToken);
+// i implemented for example a method to get your google user data with the AccessToken var userData = await UserManager.Instance.GetUserData(accessToken);
 ```